January 28, 2021

 In “CODA,” Jones plays the central character, Ruby Rossi, a teenager in Gloucester, Massachusetts, who’s in her last year of high school and has spent almost her entire life being a translator for her deaf family members: father Frank (played by Troy Kotsur), mother Jackie (played by Marlee Matlin) and older bother Leo (played by Daniel Durant), who appears to be in his early 20s.
 Deafness is a genetic trait in the family, except for Ruby, who was born with hearing abilities.

 Fishing is the Rossi family business, and Ruby usually accompanies Frank and Leo on the family boat Angela + Rose for their fishing expeditions.
 Frank is a laid-back hippie type, while Leo is a generally good guy but he can be quick-tempered.
-Jackie is the type of woman who doesn’t want to be frumpy matron.
-She still wants to be vibrant and sexy and she likes to remind her family that once on the Yankee Miss Pageant.
+Jackie is the type of woman who doesn’t want to be a frumpy matron.
+She still wants to be vibrant and sexy, and she likes to remind her family that she once won the Yankee Miss Pageant.
 Because they all depend on Ruby for interactions with hearing people, they all have a co-dependent relationship with each that will reach a crossroads during this story.

 The movie opens with Ruby, Frank and Leo on one of their fishing excursions.
 And it’s here that viewers see from the beginning that Ruby loves singing and music.
 She’s belting out Etta James’ “Something’s Got a Hold Me” as it plays on a tiny transistor radio.
 Ruby isn’t shy about singing in front of her family, but she’s definitely self-conscious about people who can hear her sing and possibly judge her singing abilities.